mothabet707/market_service/README.md

 # market_service

-A simple python and javascript project that uses the following draw a chart for daily returns along a period of 50 days of a market stock: for backend:
+A simple python and javascript project that uses the following to draw a chart for daily returns along a period of 50 days of a market stock:

+for backend:
 - Flask==1.1.2
 - pandas==1.0.3